 Tim Sarson’s latest summary of international developments.

-In the latest of his regular articles for Tax Journal*, Tim Sarson rounds up recent international developments.
+In the latest of his regular articles for Tax Journal*, Tim Sarson looks back at some of the interesting developments that unfolded over the past year in the international tax arena.
 This month’s article looks at:

 For further information please contact:

 © 2021 KPMG LLP a UK limited liability partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.

 For more detail about the structure of the KPMG global organisation please visit https://home.kpmg/governance.